humanitec/about/docs/roadmap.md

 This document provides a high-level view on our product roadmap for this and upcoming quarters.
 It also lists roadmap items of past quarters.

+## Q2 2022

+### More flexible Resource Types

+Humanitec already provides a range of core resource types such as [`dns`](https://docs.humanitec.com/integrations/resource-types/dns), [`postgres`](https://docs.humanitec.com/integrations/resource-types/postgres) and [`volume`](https://docs.humanitec.com/integrations/resource-types/volume).
+Since the introduction of Resource References (previously known as Dependent Resources) a lot more can be achieved with the resources system.
+We will be introducing a number of new types including `tsl-cert` for modelling TLS Certificates, `k8s-namespace` to make it easier to programmatically defined the name of namespaces and additional types to model dependencies on services in other applications or hosted in other platforms.

+### Virtual Drivers

+The introduction of generic drivers such as the [`humanitec/template`](https://docs.humanitec.com/integrations/resource-drivers/template) driver add a lot of power to the resource system.
+Unfortunately, using these drivers multiple times requires the driver inputs to be duplicated.
+This makes it hard to maintain and understand these [Resource Definitions](https://docs.humanitec.com/reference/concepts/resources/definitions).
+Virtual Drivers will provide a way of encapsulating and reusing the inputs of a driver across multiple [Resource Definitions](https://docs.humanitec.com/reference/concepts/resources/definitions).

+### Custom Workload Profile features

+[Workload Profiles](https://docs.humanitec.com/reference/workload-profiles) are a way to define the baseline configuration of a workload.
+Humanitec provides a number of default workload profiles and users have been able to add their own.
+Up to this point, platform teams have been limited to the UI provided by Humanitec.
+Custom Workload Profile features will allow platform teams to define schemas for their features and annotate these schemas to generate custom UI elements.
+This will allow platform teams to fully customize the developer experience for their Custom Workload Pofiles.

 ## Q1 2022

 ### Dependant Resources